Giant Steps Single Vineyard, `Tarraford Vineyard` Yarra Valley Chardonnay

 Tasting Notes & Technical Details

-Delicate citrus, apple, grapefruit and peach aromas are supported by a flinty minerality.
+The Tarraford vineyard typically produces Chardonnay with lovely pithy fruit characters, delicate citrus, apple and peach aromas with savoury saline notes.
 Although the wine has seen oak, it is very restrained, showing just a hint of roasted almonds, toast and smoke.
 The palate is savoury, well integrated and beautifully defined with bright flavours of white stone fruit and crisp acidity.
+It has a soft and textured mid palate, and finishes with line and length driven by natural acidity.

 Alcohol (ABV)